Simisani Mathumo

-Simisani Mathumo (born 11 November 1991) is a Motswana footballer who plays for Botola side Olympique Khouribga and the Botswana national football team.
+Simisani Mathumo (born 11 November 1991) is a Motswana footballer who plays for Township Rollers FC and the Botswana national football team.
+Mathumo played briefly for the Botola side Olympique Khouribga in 2020.

 Simisani began his football career in the Township Rollers academy in 2005.
 He was given his first senior appearance by then manager Madinda Ndlovu as a sixteen year old.
-After impressing Simisani would go on to become a mainstay in the Rollers defence, playing for them over twelve years and winning all of the cups on offer including six Premier Leagues, one FA Cup and two Mascom Top 8 Cups.
-He left Rollers in 2019 to join South African side Free State Stars but his contract was terminated after the club was relegated from the Absa Premiership and he returned to Rollers.
+After impressing Simisani would go on to become a mainstay in the Township Rollers FC defense, playing for them over twelve years and winning all of the cups on offer including six Premier Leagues, one FA Cup and two Mascom Top 8 Cups.
+In January 2019, he left Township Rollers Football Club to join South African side Free State Stars but his contract was terminated after the club was relegated from the Absa Premiership and he returned to Township Rollers FC in August 2019.

 Style of play

 Throughout his career he has featured predominantly as a classic sweeper defender, mainly due to his mobility and ability to tackle.
 Due to his size and height he is also dependable for ball clearance and is a constant goal threat especially in setpieces.